Site icon Our Breathing Planet

 Hamilton Pool Location, Formation, and Ecology

-Geologists remain uncertain when Hamilton Pool formed, yet believe it happened at least 10,000 years ago.
-But, its formation occurred due to the forces of erosion, working over a vast span of time.
-In addition, the dome covering an underground river collapsed at that time, forming the grotto.
+Geologists remain uncertain exactly when the site formed, yet believe it happened at least 10,000 years ago.
+This occurred due to the forces of erosion, working over a vast span of time.
+However, the dome covering an underground river apparently collapsed at that time, forming the grotto.

 Features Sharing Its Range

-Check out our other articles on 8 South American Geological Marvels, Great Hammerhead Shark, Red Beach, Colorado Columbine, Mongolian Wild Horse, Green Dragontail
+Check out our other articles on 8 South American Geological Marvels, Great Hammerhead Shark, Red Beach, Colorado Columbine, Mongolian Wild Horse, Green Dragontail, Tree Bumblebee

 Exit mobile version